-20. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 AUGUST 2019
+20. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 AUGUST 2020

-Up to the date of issue of the financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 August 2019 and which have not been early adopted in the financial statements.
-The Fund is in the process of making an assessment of the impact expected of these amendments, new standards and interpretations in the period of initial application.
-So far, it has concluded that the adoption of them is unlikely to have a significant impact on the Fund's financial performance and financial position.
+Up to the date of issue of the financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 August 2020 and which have not been early adopted in the financial statements.
+The Fund is in the process of making an assessment of the expected impact of these amendments, new standards and interpretations in the period of initial application.
+So far, it has concluded that the adoption of them is unlikely to have a significant impact on the financial statements.